This show has now closed, click here for a listing of current and future London shows

 Written by award-winning dramatist Ben Elton and featuring over twenty of the greatest hits of Rod Stewart, Tonight's The Night is musical comedy at its all-singing, all-dancing rip-roaring best.
 Packed with hilarious gags, spectacularly staged numbers and the unforgettable songs that five generations fell in love to and made love to.

 The cast for Tonight's The Night in London features Tim Howar, Dianne Pilkington, Hannah Waddingham and Mike McKell.
 The production is directed by Ben Elton with choreography by Stephen Mear, designs by Lez Brotherston, lighting by Mark Hendersen and musical supervision by Gareth Valentine.
+Ben Elton's West End credits include the comedy Gasping at the Haymarket Theatre in 1990.

 "Talented Tim Howar as Stu is a more appealing performer to my eyes than Rod himself and he is well supported by Dianne Pilkington as Mary and Michael McKell as a satirical cross between Keith Richards and Michael Caine.
 The only problem is the writing by Ben Elton, who is in danger of becoming overstretched with his dabbling in musicals.
 With songs lifted from Stewart and a plot borrowed from Faust, all Elton has to do is put the tunes in order and insert characters and dialogue.
 The first he does with predictability - if I tell you there is a character called Baby Jane whose real name is Maggie May, you will get the idea - while the second he barely attempts at all.
 But belting their way through much of Rod's classics, the cast bring his hits stunningly to life."
 The Daily Express